pavrorov/makedjvu/README.md

 The next notable parameter is the DPI for cover pages.
 While the other (including the mixed ones) pages of the book are processed as are, the cover pages are _downsampled_ by default.
 Why?
-Because from my point of view it isn't good to make the resulting `.djvu` file 3-5 times bigger than it could be just to have the covers included.
+Because from my point of view it isn't good to make the resulting DjVu file 3-5 times bigger than it could be just to have the covers included.

 The last info line is the name of the working directory that is used